640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-Borderline personality disorder (BPD) is a type of mental illness.
-People with BPD have unstable moods, reckless actions, and a hard time managing their emotions.
+Borderline personality disorder (BPD) is a kind of mental health problem.
+It may also be called emotionally unstable personality disorder.
+People with BPD have unstable moods and can act recklessly.
+They also have a hard time managing their emotions.
 If you have BPD, you may have problems with daily tasks, obligations, and life events.
 You may have trouble keeping jobs and relationships.
 And you may use food, alcohol, or other substances to cope.

-It’s important for you to get treatment, because you are at higher risk of suicide.
+It’s important to get treatment, because you are at higher risk of suicide.
 You are also at higher risk for depression, anxiety, substance abuse, and self-harm.
-Experts are still learning about the condition, but certain kinds of treatment can help and are often quite successful.
+Experts are still learning about the condition.
+Certain kinds of treatment can help and are often quite successful.

-The symptoms of BDP often show up in adolescence or teen years.
+The symptoms of BPD often start during the teen years.
 The symptoms can vary from person to person.
-But people with BPD will have at least five of these symptoms over a period of time:
+But people with BPD will have at least 5 of these symptoms over time:

 Many people with BPD respond well to treatment and get better.
 The most common treatment for BPD is psychotherapy.
 It can be done one-on-one or in a group setting.
 It may also be helpful if your family is part of the treatment.
 A trained psychotherapist may use one or more of these methods:

-If you have severe symptoms, you may need hospital care for a period of time.
+If you have severe symptoms, you may need hospital care for a time.